 Vivitrol Services

-Persons interested in Vivitrol services at HCPH must be referred by their counselor.
+Clients interested in Vivitrol services must be actively enrolled in counseling.
 If you are interested in our program and are not currently in counseling, our Public Health Nurses (PHNs) can help you find a local counselor.

 -